epocrates logo

 A bruise (ecchymosis) is caused by bleeding beneath the skin as a result of extravasation of blood from surrounding blood vessels.
 It may develop due to abnormalities in hemostasis or alteration in the structural integrity of the blood vessel wall and surrounding subcutaneous tissue.

-Causes vary from those with no significant clinical consequence to underlying diseases that could be life-threatening such as severe bleeding disorders or bone marrow malignancies.
+Causes vary from those with no significant clinical consequence to potentially life-threatening underlying diseases, such as severe bleeding disorders or bone marrow malignancies.
 Appropriate evaluation is crucial in reaching the correct diagnosis and treatment; therefore, a structured approach that incorporates the history, physical exam, and laboratory studies should be utilized.
-However, laboratory testing is costly and results can be confusing and require an experienced physician for proper interpretation.
+Laboratory test results can, however, be confusing and require an experienced physician for proper interpretation.

 Referral to a hematologist for further evaluation may be needed.
 Appropriate evaluation is especially important before invasive procedures.